svalinn/r2s-act/docs/index.rst

 Welcome to R2S-ACT's documentation!
 ===================================

 A full summary of the workflow is available.
+The top-level scripts described in the user guide should suffice for most R2S calculations.

 Contents: